 During the winter months, the Utah Division of Wildlife Resources feeds between 500 and 600 Rocky Mountain Elk in the big meadow near the visitor center each day.
 The grass hay used to feed the elk — approximately 300 tons — is grown on the WMA throughout the summer.

-Licensed anglers can also catch several trout species in nearly 15 miles of streams and rivers on the Hardware Ranch WMA.
+In addition to the wildlife around the visitors center, fishing opportunities abound.
+Licensed anglers can catch several trout species in nearly 15 miles of streams and rivers on the WMA.